-There are a growing number of marketplace sites like Amazon, though of course smaller, that sell only high quality and sustainably made goods.
-They have done the hard work of vetting brands for you so you can quickly find what you need without extensive research and shop all in one place.
+There are a growing number of marketplace sites similar to Amazon, though smaller, that sell only high-quality and sustainably made goods.
+They vet brands for you so you can shop all in one place and quickly find ethical alternatives to Amazon without extensive research.

 I saved this option for last because, in many cases, products are more expensive or require memberships to access the markets.
 Many of these options are great for creating new markets for better brands and make it easier for customers to find these brands, but they will also be out of budget for many people.

 These markets alone won’t fix our very broken consumption culture, based largely on a misconception that our self-worth is reflected in our possessions.
 This is precisely the reason a company like Amazon thrives.
-But they are a step in the right direction.
+But these marketplace sites similar to Amazon are a step in the right direction.

 We need to buy certain things, and when we do, it’s best to find the highest-quality and most responsible alternative we can afford.
 But more importantly, we just need to buy less, rent, share, wait, and remind ourselves that we are more than our stuff.
 We can’t buy self-worth from Amazon or any retailer, even if those impulsive purchases make us feel better temporarily.